The building complements the surrounding precinct and uses environmentally sustainable design.

 The two-storey building features an upgraded library space, two gallery rooms as well as community meeting and workshop rooms.

-A significant design feature is the spiral staircase topped by a skylight which will intersect the second-floor gallery spaces.
+A significant design feature is a spiral staircase topped by a skylight which will intersect the second-floor gallery spaces.

 The design includes a courtyard to link with the existing courtyard and a second-floor terrace.